PASS4 in the Pros

 Following a successful season that saw Andy make 18 appearances and contributing one goal from left back.
 That season also included a Fourth Round FA Cup Replay defeat to West Brom where Andy played the full 120 minutes and scored his penalty in the shootout.

-In June 2016, Andy signed a two year contract with Stevenage FC, making 9 appearances in EFL League Two.
+In June 2016, Andy signed a one year contract with Stevenage FC, making 9 appearances in EFL League Two.

 Biko Brennan (San Antonio FC)

 Biko joined PASS4Soccer in 2011 after being spotted by P4S staff earlier that year following his release by Blackpool FC.
 Biko starred in the PASS4Soccer Showcase that December and was recruited by UNC Charlotte to begin his studies in August 2012.

 A superb career at UNC Charlotte allowed Biko to lead his team to four consecutive NCAA DI National Tournament appearances.
 Along the way, he received various accolades that included First-team All-Conference USA, NCCSIA First-Team All-State, College Soccer News National Team of the Week (September 15, 2014) and Atlantic 10 All-Rookie team.